roots/docs/docs/sage/10.x/components.md

 ...
 ```

-You can do many other things will attributes that are described in the [Laravel documentation](https://laravel.com/docs/7.x/blade#managing-attributes).
+You can do many other things with attributes that are described in the [Laravel documentation](https://laravel.com/docs/7.x/blade#managing-attributes).